AlanG099/Networking-in-Azure-VMs/README.md

 ![Linux vm](https://github.com/user-attachments/assets/4fa36756-cf4a-4a7c-8f41-fddf17a4bd12)
 </p>
 <p>
-We then repeat the last step but in this case we are making a Linux (Ubuntu) VM, making sure that it is using the same Resource group and Virtual Network as the Windows 10 VM (circled in yellow).
+We then repeat the last step but in this case we are making a Linux (Ubuntu) VM, making sure that it uses the same Resource group and Virtual Network as the Windows 10 VM (circled in yellow).
 </p>
 <br />